-Last week’s summary: In 2012 EVT, in Everstate (the ideal-type corresponding to our very real countries created to foresee the future of the modern nation-state), the population’s discontent increases – and is bound to continue to do so – as a result of various pressures and threats, most of them inevitable, imperfectly identified, and not understood.
-Indeed, Everstatans feel both directly and indirectly the impact of those pressures, which affect their sense of security and thus generate discontent.
-(The reader can click on each picture to see a larger version in a new tab).
-Everstatans seek security Everstatans continue to seek a security that is appearing as increasingly distant and elusive.
-They turn to their political authorities, expecting them to deliver this security.
-Indeed, Everstatans believe that their […]
+Summary of our scenario so far: In 2012 EVT, in Everstate, the ideal-type corresponding to our very real countries created to foresee the future of the modern nation-state, the population’s discontent increases.
+It is bound to continue to do so, as a result of various pressures and threats, most of them inevitable, imperfectly identified, and not understood.
+Indeed, Everstatans feel both directly and indirectly the impact of those pressures, which affect their sense of security and thus generate discontent (link to previous article).

 As Cynthia Grabo underlines, a warning does not exist if it is not delivered.
 Similarly, a foresight product – or risk assessment or horizon scan – has to be delivered.
 Furthermore, if foresight and warning are to be actionable, then clients or customers – those to whom the product has been delivered – must pay heed to the foresight, or warning.
 What they decide to do with those is another story.
 Yet, from the point of view of SF&W, they must receive them, know they have received them and, as much as possible, consider them.